Technical geography: Early history and etymology

-The term "technical geography" is a combination of the words "technical", from the Greek τεχνικός (tekhnikós, translated as artistic, skillful, workmanlike), meaning relating to a particular subject or activity and involving practical skills, and "geography", from the Greek γεωγραφία (geographia, a combination of Greek words 'Geo', the Earth, and 'Graphien', to describe.
+The term "technical geography" is a combination of the words "technical", from the Greek τεχνικός (tekhnikós, translated as artistic, skillful, professional), meaning relating to a particular subject or activity and involving practical skills, and "geography", from the Greek γεωγραφία (geographia, a combination of Greek words 'Geo', the Earth, and 'Graphien', to describe.
 Literally "earth description"), a field of science devoted to the study of the lands, features, inhabitants, and phenomena of Earth.
 Technical geography as a distinct term in the English language within the discipline of geography dates back at least as far as 1739 to Geography Reform'd, an anonymous book published by English printer Edward Cave at St John's Gate, Clerkenwell.
 The original authorship is unknown, but researchers believe it appears similar to the work of an anonymous scholar known under the pen names of either "John Green" or "Bradock Mead", both of whom are thought to be the same person.
 The second edition of the book, republished under the new title of Geography Reformed in 1749, was identical to the first edition except for its title and original preface, which was altered for the new edition.
 It is divided into four parts, one of which was named "containing technical geography", which focused on both globes and maps, including concepts of cartographic design, and projection.
 One author described the publication as being "more concerned with the construction of accurate maps (and globes) than with the descriptions that would accompany them."
 In this book, the author chose to use the term "technical geography" rather than "practical geography" to clarify that the branch is distinct in theory and methods.
 Geography Reformed defines technical geography with the following:

 The Description confider'd as to Form is of three Sorts; The first exhibits the Earth, by a Draught or Delineation; the second by Tables, or Registers; and the third by Treties or Discourse.
 Hence Technical Geography may be divided into Representatory, Synoptical, and Explanatory.

 When the term technical geography first entered the English lexicon is difficult to determine.
 Technical geography, as a concept, extends across cultures, with techniques dating back to the origins of cartography, surveying, and remote sensing.
-Technical geography as a term is more than place name recollection and toponymy; it involves spatial relationships between points and theory.
+Technical geography, as a term, is more than place-name recollection and toponymy; it involves spatial relationships between points and theory.
 Eratosthenes has been called the "founder of mathematical geography", and his activities are described as "little different from what we expect of a technical geographer."
 Within the "Ptolemaic tradition" of geography started by Ptolemy, scholars have identified distinct "technical elements" in "Ptolemaic cartographic theory" such as map projection, lines of latitude and longitude, coordinates, grids, scales, and the theory of astronomically defined climates.
 Islamic geographers later adopted these technical elements when Ptolmey's book, Geographia, was translated into Arabic in the ninth century, often mixing them with elements of traditional Islamic cartography.
 For example, the Kitab al-Buldan, written by Ibn al-Faqih between 902 and 903 C.E., was described by Henri Massé as "technical geography [including] themes of adab."